In This Article:

 One study that looked at how the foods we eat with an iron-rich meal impact how our body absorbed the iron discovered that:

-Non-heme iron, the iron found in both plant and animal foods, the iron typically viewed as less threatening and less important when it comes to hemochromatosis diet, this very same iron is the one we have the most ability to affect and change by diet.
+Non-heme iron, the iron found in both plant and animal foods, is typically viewed as less threatening and less important for a hemochromatosis diet.
+This very same iron is the one we have the most ability to affect and change by diet.

-We should be very conscientious to include the nutrients that impair non-heme iron (and one that also impairs heme iron!) absorption as part of our overall diet.
+We should be very conscientious about including the nutrients that impair non-heme iron (and one that also impairs heme iron!) absorption as part of our overall diet.

 Highest Food Sources of Heme Iron